mlau154/pymead/docs/source/install.rst

 Method 1: Windows Installer/Linux Tarball (GUI Only)
 ----------------------------------------------------

+For users merely wishing to use pymead rather than develop pymead, this is the recommended install method.

 **Windows**

-For users merely wishing to use pymead rather than develop pymead, this is the recommended install method.
 Go to the `release page on GitHub <https://github.com/mlau154/pymead/releases>`_ and download the ``.exe`` file under the "Assets" dropdown menu.
 Click on the ``.exe`` and follow the self-contained instructions to install pymead.
 For this install method, neither Python nor any of the "required_" dependencies are necessary to run the pymead executable.
 Only the "optional_" dependencies are necessary to run some commands in pymead.

+You will be notified automatically at application startup if there is an update for pymead available.
+On Windows, the installation wizard will handle the uninstall/upgrade process for you automatically once it is downloaded and run.

 To run pymead, double-click on the pymead program created in the selected install location.
 Alternatively, type *pymead* in the Windows search bar and press enter.

 **Linux**

-Follow similar steps to the procedure for Windows, except download the ``.tar.gz`` file instead of the ``.exe`` file.
-Then, move the tarball to the desired location and extract it in that location using
+Follow similar steps to the procedure for Windows, except download the ``-linux.tar.gz`` file instead of the ``.exe`` file.
+Then, move the tarball to the desired location and extract it in that location by double-clicking the tarball in a file explorer or by navigating to the tarball's location and using

 .. code-block::

   tar -xvzf <pymead-tarball-name.tar.gz>

+in a terminal.
+The pymead application can then be run directly from inside that extracted folder.
+When downloading updates to pymead (you will be notified of these at application startup when they are available), you can simply replace the original extracted folder with the newly extracted folder.
+It is *very important* to not remove the pymead application from the folder that contains the ``_internals`` folder, since pymead needs these to run.

+**macOS**

+Follow the same steps as Linux, except make sure to download the ``-macOS.tar.gz`` file instead of the Linux version!

 Method 2: ``pip`` (GUI + API)